Greenwich Park: 1800–present day

 During the London 2012 Summer Olympics, Greenwich Park was the venue for the Olympic equestrian events and for the riding and running parts of the modern pentathlon events.
 It was also the venue for the Paralympic equestrian events.
 The use of Greenwich Park for Olympic equestrian events had earlier caused some tension between the London Organising Committee for the Olympic and Paralympic Games 2012 (LOCOG) and some local area residents.
 A community action group, NOGOE (No to Greenwich Olympic Equestrian Events), believed Greenwich Park was not a suitable venue for the events and started an (ultimately unsuccessful) petition to get the equestrian events relocated; by February 2009 this had gathered over 12,000 signatures.
 Olympic use of the park was approved by Greenwich Council in March 2010, with test events held the following year.

 In 2021, a £12 million four-year project, 'Greenwich Park Revealed', was instigated to reveal, restore, protect and enhance the park's past and current features, enhance the park's biodiversity, and provide better access for people with disabilities.
-Supported by a grant of £4,517,300 from the National Lottery Heritage Fund and the National Lottery Community Fund, the project will remodel the area around the General Wolfe statue viewpoint, restore the 'Grand Ascent' (a series of giant grass steps, north of the Wolfe statue), restore other landscape features, replant tree avenues, and add a £1.2m learning centre (designed by Architype), a café and other visitor facilities.
-Several archaeological investigations have been undertaken in parallel with the work, including 2021 and 2022 digs of a Saxon burial mound, a 2023 dig on the site of the 'Grand Ascent', a community excavation of a World War II air-raid shelter east of One Tree Hill, and exploration of the remains of John Pond's Magnetic Observatory, an enclosure built in 1817 to analyse Earth's magnetic field.
+Supported by a grant of £4,517,300 from the National Lottery Heritage Fund and the National Lottery Community Fund, the project remodelled the area around the General Wolfe statue viewpoint, restored the 'Grand Ascent' (a series of giant grass steps, north of the Wolfe statue), restored other landscape features, replanted tree avenues, and added a £1.2m learning centre (designed by Architype) and the Ignatius Sancho Café and other visitor facilities.
+The project was completed in 2025.
+Several archaeological investigations were undertaken in parallel with the work, including 2021 and 2022 digs of a Saxon burial mound, a 2023 dig on the site of the 'Grand Ascent', a community excavation of a World War II air-raid shelter east of One Tree Hill, and exploration of the remains of John Pond's Magnetic Observatory, an enclosure built in 1817 to analyse Earth's magnetic field.